 When it comes to telephony, customers are choosing both public and private cloud.
 Telephony is not as simple as conferencing.
 When choosing these solutions, staffing, support and integration must be considered.
 Migration can be extensive, and the chosen platform may not address all your needs, particularly in terms of regulation and international reach.

 Most businesses use public cloud for conferencing (including video), though larger entities (particularly regulated multinationals grappling with divergent regulatory environments) still prefer private cloud solutions.
-Large international businesses also face the challenge that some services (such as Microsoft Teams) may not be supported in every country in which they do business, prompting adoption of a multicloud approach.
-That’s just one of the communication modalities in which multicloud solutions make sense.
-For example, one of our customers uses Zoom for videoconferencing, but Teams for IM presence and chat.
-It also has an on-premises Cisco system.
+Large international businesses also face the challenge that some services (such as Microsoft Teams) may not be supported in every country in which they do business, prompting adoption of a multi-cloud approach.
+Download this custom white paper to learn more about this important topic.

 Adding an additional layer of complexity, most enterprises now support BYOD and employee device choice, which also means solutions need to support multiple platforms.
 Summing up, the work-from-home environment is multi-platform, multi-cloud services and inherently agile.

-Lenny has been in the collaboration space for over 20 years and heads up the Enriched Interactions and Collaboration business for the Americas at Orange Business Services.
+Lenny has been in the collaboration space for over 20 years and heads up Collaboration Solutions for the Americas at Orange Business.
 His main focus is solving customer business challenges with innovative Orange collaboration and contact center solutions.
 In his spare time, Lenny enjoys outdoor activities such as backpacking, biking, skiing and spending time with his family.